Puma Energy: Africa

-The firm has operations in nineteen West, Central and Southern African countries.
+Puma Energy Africa is headquartered in Sandton, South Africa.
+The firm has operations in sixteen countries in Africa.
 It entered the African market in Congo-Brazzaville in 2002 before expanding into Ghana.
 Mozambique, Nigeria, Ivory Coast, the Democratic Republic of Congo, and Angola as one of the largest investors in the sub-Saharan downstream sector.

-In September 2011 Puma completed the deal to acquire BP's downstream interests in Namibia (100%), Botswana (100%), Zambia (75%), Malawi (50%) and Tanzania (50%) for US$296 million.
+In September 2011, Puma completed the deal to acquire BP's downstream interests in Namibia (100%), Botswana (100%), Zambia (75%), Malawi (50%) and Tanzania (50%) for US$296 million.
 The deal handed the company a portfolio of retail assets across the five countries, comprising commercial and aviation fuel, lubricants, over 190 service stations, several storage depots and an import terminal.

 The Botswana business accounted for a significant share of the total price and marked the first time the firm had entered a landlocked African country, giving the firm a cross-continental presence from Namibia to Mozambique.

 Also in 2010 the firm formed an alliance with Castrol to distribute lubricant brands in the new Southern African markets, as well as Angola and the Democratic Republic of the Congo.
 In 2012 the firm acquired two 5000 m3 import terminals for liquefied petroleum gas in Benin and Senegal.

-In 2015, the Puma expanded its operations in South Africa through the acquisition of Brent Oil and Drakensberg Oil's local retail assets and lubricant business.
-The company currently operates 145 gas stations in South Africa, making its presence in that sector considerably smaller than competing petroleum companies.
+In 2015, Puma expanded its operations in South Africa through the acquisition of Brent Oil and Drakensberg Oil's local retail assets and lubricant business.
+The company currently operates 95 gas stations in South Africa, making its presence in that sector considerably smaller than competing petroleum companies.

 In 2016, Puma Energy delivered its first cargo of bitumen in Nigeria under a joint venture with Wabeco Petroleum Ltd.